thanhpv3380/react-diagrams/README.md

 It contains an example of how to implement a custom node in both Vanilla ES6 as-well as typescript (the recommended way).

-Simply run `yarn start` which will also open your browser.
+Simply run `npm install && npm start` which will also open your browser.